 Arcade, for sure.
 It’s a great tool when you’re trying to finish a song or if it just needs that extra little thing to generate emotion or glue a track together.

 One of our customers described them as “peekaboo moments,” and I think that’s great: Ear candy elements like weird sweeps or momentary flutters that pop in to keep things fresh.

-There’s also another new feature for Arcade that we’re currently working on, for Note Kits, that’s going to be a game-changer.
+There’s also another new feature for Arcade that we’re currently working on, for Instruments, that’s going to be a game-changer.
 I can’t say much more about it quite yet, but it’s going to be really cool.